ivanestro/Spring-Assignment-5/README.md

 ## Code Modification 1

-- Added: Author name, Version, Credits
+- Modified: Author name, Version, Credits

 - Added: user_number for users to interact what their account is.
 - Added: Defining get_account to validate if the user interacts with the correct dictionary.
 - Added: Raise TypeError and ValueError if user inputs wrong account either string/int not in dictionary.